GlobalEnergyMonitor/Flourish-API-dashboard-template/README.md

 {
     "flourish_ids": [], // array of ids of each flourish graphic "input_type": "", // "buttons" or "dropdown"
-    "input_filter": "", // the value of datasets that should be filtered on, needs to match an id column in each dataset "input_default": "", // the default value of this filter - needs to match a value in the id column "overall_summary": true, // boolean true/false - if there is an overall summary displayed above the graphs "tickers": [{ // array of objects, each representing a ticker to be shown in the intro.
+    "input_filter": "", // string or array.
+If string: the value of datasets that should be filtered on, needs to match an id column in every dataset. if Array: names of columns which can be filtered on, must be present across graphs; can also have 'All' (optional)
+    "input_default": "", // the default value of this filter - needs to match a value in the id column or if using array/column approach the name of one of the columns or 'All' if added as an option
+    "overall_summary": true, // boolean true/false - if there is an overall summary displayed above the graphs "tickers": [{ // array of objects, each representing a ticker to be shown in the intro.
 If no tickers needed, set to `null`
         "id": "", // id of ticker (must match dataset)